Evidence on talc cancer risk differs for jurors, researchers

-CHICAGO (Reuters) - A U.S. jury verdict linking regular use of Johnson & Johnson (JNJ.N) talcum powder to a woman’s death from ovarian cancer has spurred new concern from consumers, but scientists say the evidence of real danger is inconclusive at best.
+CHICAGO (Reuters) - A U.S. jury verdict linking regular use of Johnson & Johnson talcum powder to a woman’s death from ovarian cancer has spurred new concern from consumers , but scientists say the evidence of real danger is inconclusive at best.

+Talcum powders are made of talc, a mineral comprised of bits of magnesium, silicon and oxygen that absorbs moisture.
+In its natural form, some talc contains asbestos, a known carcinogen.
+But all commercial products sold in the United States have been asbestos-free since the 1970s.

-Even so, the association stuck, said Dr. Ranit Mishori, a professor of family medicine at Georgetown University.
+Even so, the association stuck, said Dr. Ranit Mishori, an associate professor of family medicine at Georgetown University.

 “That initial idea that talcum has some asbestos in it put that on the radar of certain researchers and public health experts years and years ago,” she said.